Solutions to the "General Grand Unification Problem," and the Questions "How Did Our Universe Come Into Being?" and "Of What is Empty Space Composed?"

 {\leftskip 0.5in \rightskip 0.5in {\it Abstract}: Using mathematical techniques to model one of the most simplistic of human linguistic processes$,$ it is rationally predicted that within the nonstandard physical world there exists a force-like (logical) operator $\Hyper {\b S}$ and an entity $w'$ such that $\Hyper {\b S}\{w'\}$ sequentially generates each of the Natural (i.e. physical) systems that comprise a Universe.
 This scientific model shows specifically that within the nonstandard physical world the behavior of each Natural world Natural-system is related logically.
-Further$,$ the model predicts the rational existence of a single type of entity within the nonstandard physical world's substratum that can be used to construct$,$ by means of an exceptionally simple process$,$ all of the fundamental Natural world particles used within particle physics.
-In important section 11.2$,$ it is shown how (Natural law) allowable perturbations in Natural-system behavior are also included within this mathematical model.
+Further$,$ the model predicts the rational existence of a single type of entity within the nonstandard physical world's substratum that can be used to construct$,$ by means of an exceptionally simple process$,$ all of the fundamental Natural (i.e. physial) world particles used within particle physics.
+In important section 11.2$,$ it is shown how (Natural (i.e. physical) law) allowable perturbations in Natural-system behavior are also included within this mathematical model.
 These results solve the pre-geometry problem of Wheeler.
-In general$,$ the model predicts that when the behavior of these Universe creating processes are viewed globally$,$ they can be interpreted as the behavior associated with a powerful intelligent agent. } 0.75in \centerline{\bf CONTENTS}
+In general$,$ the model predicts that when the behavior of these Universe creating processes are viewed globally$,$ they can be interpreted as the behavior associated with a powerful intelligent agent.
+(An extensive refinement has been added to the original and further refinements are find in the (2014, 2013) references.) } 0.75in \centerline{\bf CONTENTS}